vedph/epicod/docs/packhum.md

 Att. — Athens: Akropolis — stoich.
 28 — 440-410 a. — IG I² 87,f + 141,a, + 174 — IG I³, Add.p.950
 ```

-Unfortunately, the only constant field seems to be the region; so it's difficult to detect which field is what.
+Unfortunately, it's difficult to detect which field is what, as no field is required.
 For instance:

 ```txt
 Att. — 440-430 a.